Kooroshoo/Endless-Faller/README.md

 # Requirements

 - On the main menu, I should see the current highscore and when pressing play, change to the game scene.
-- On the game scene, the game functionality should be similar to the one in the gif.
 - When the character is out of screen, either because he couldn't fall fast enough or he fell before the next platform was available, the player should lose.
 - Every time the character goes down a floor, his score should increase.
 - The platforms should be randomly generated.
 No two playthroughs should have the same pattern.